122 Incomplete Cubes, 2017

 2 ft x 2 ft x 2 ft

 122 Incomplete Cubes is a sculpture composed of twelve fluorescent light fixtures.
 This work functions as a reinterpretation of Sol LeWitt’s Variations of Incomplete Open Cubes (1974) by aiming to visualize the 122 variations of an incomplete open cube in a singular object.

-122 Incomplete Cubes in turn is also an artistic production of an algorithm.
-However different from LeWitt’s, this remixed version of an algorithm runs on a micro-controller that systematically turns on and off fluorescent lights to signify which edges of the cube ‘exist’ to form an incomplete open cube.
+122 Incomplete Cubes in turn is also an artistic product of the algorithm.
+However different from LeWitt’s, this remixed version of an algorithm runs on a micro-controller that systematically turns on and off fluorescent lights to signify which edges of the cube ‘exists’ to form an incomplete open cube.
 The program displays each variation for half a second, allowing to run through all 122 variations in a minute before resetting.

-This work was funded in part from the Greater Columbus Arts Council Grant
+This work was funded in part by the Greater Columbus Arts Council